Rev. Michelle King for curating this playlist

 - Wonder about the story together:

-- I wonder what makes God sad.
+- I wonder what emotions are in this passage.

-- I wonder what makes you sad.
+- I wonder what you favorite time is.